 The restoration of British speedboat racer Donald Campbell’s Bluebird, a record-breaking hydroplane, has been ongoing since the wreckage of the vessel was recovered in 2001 – however it was only when the iconic blue paint was applied that the famous Bluebird really came back to life.

-Bill Smith, leader of the Bluebird restoration project, commented: “We spent ten years being supplied with samples of nearly, but not-quite, versions of Bluebird blue – RAL 5009 – however it wasn’t until we uncorked our tins of Perfection Pro that we actually clapped eyes on her true color.
+Bill Smith, leader of the Bluebird restoration project, commented: “We spent ten years being supplied with samples of nearly, but not-quite, versions of Bluebird blue – RAL 5009 – however it wasn’t until we uncorked our tins of Perfection Pro that we actually clapped eyes on her true colour.
 Now that was impressive!”

 Bluebird crashed on Coniston Water in 1967.
 Decades later, diver and enthusiast Smith took a keen interest in the story.
 He conducted extensive searches over a period of four years and was finally able to find and then salvage the wreckage in 2001.
 Together with a team of volunteers, Smith has led the project to lovingly restore Bluebird at a workshop in the North East of England.